onevcat/VVDocumenter-Xcode/README.md

 ## Xcode version?

 This plug-in is developed and tested in Mac OSX 10.8.5 Xcode 4.6.3.
 It should work in all versions of Xcode 4.
-If you want to use it in Xcode 5 (DP3 or above), you have to make a liittle change in the plist.
+If you want to use it in Xcode 5 (DP3 or above), maybe you have to make a liittle change in the plist.
 This is all what I can say now under the NDA.

 The default deployment target is 10.8.
 If you want to use it in a earlier OS version, you should change OS X Deployment Target (in project info setting) to your system version.